 Click here for more details on TCD's high render channel count functionality.

-Your credit card payments are collected through Shopify, our online store.
-If you created a Shopify account during your first order with TCD, then login to access your ‘Manage Subscriptions page’.
-If you need to create one, let us know and we will re-send your Shopify account activation email.
+Your credit card payments are collected through our Shopify store.
+If you have an existing Shopify account with TCD, then login to access your ‘Manage Subscriptions page’.
+If you need to create one, let us know and we will send you a Shopify account activation email.
 You can then login to your Shopify account to manage payment card details and view your billing and order history.
+PDF copy invoices are also available to download from within your TCD account.
+You can also contact us to assist with managing subscriptions.

 We are committed to making this design tool an industry game-changer, and our dedicated team are on hand to answer all of your questions and to help with any issues.
 Contact us and we will return your emails within 24 hours, not forgetting that this is a global design tool and there are time differences.